kevinbirch/babaganush/README.md

 * `warnings` - a comma separated list of codes to consider warnings
 * `errors` - a comma separated list of codes to consider errors

-The config file section `[pycheck]` is used to set options for this script.
+The config file section `[pycheck]` is used to set options for Babaganush.
 For example:

 ```
 [pycheck]